Television in South Africa: Opposition to introduction

 Opposition leader K. Ueckermann was the first politician to propose a television service for the SABC, submitting a question to the Minister of Posts and Telegraphs, J. F. Naudé, on 6 April 1951.
-The SABC had set goals for television as early as 1944.
+The SABC had set goals for television as early as 1944, as one of its goals after the war ended.

 The broadcaster later reiterated that introducing a television service was considered too costly, especially given the early global developments in television technology, whose impact was still being studied.
 In 1952, Naudé stated that South Africa was interested in developing its own television service in the future.
 However, at the time, the costs were still seen as prohibitive for the Government of South Africa.

 The SABC, for its part, maintained that it was unlikely South Africa would have a television service in the near future due to the high costs associated with installing equipment, importing television sets, and producing local programmes.

 The first proposal to introduce television in South Africa was made by The Rank Organisation in 1953, but it was rejected by the governing National Party.
 Even though the state-controlled South African Broadcasting Corporation (SABC) held a virtual monopoly on radio broadcasting, it viewed the new medium as a threat to Afrikaans and the Afrikaner volk, fearing it would give undue prominence to English and create unfair competition for the Afrikaans press.

 Moreover, as the 1950s progressed, the SABC faced increasing financial difficulties.
 Its budget was strained by the purchase of additional land for its Auckland Park facilities, the expansion of Bantu radio services, and loans to install FM transmitters and services.
 These financial constraints hindered the SABC’s ambitions.

 By the late-1950s, United Party member B. Wilson had argued that the idea of introducing television was no longer an "astronomical" expense.
 However, throughout the 1960s, the National Party maintained that the benefits of television did not justify its high operational costs.
+Advertising, however, was to be limited to big companies, due to high costs.
+This would spell a large downfall for the print industry, which would mean a mass exodus for advertisers, causing the shutdown of newspapers.

 Prime Minister Hendrik Verwoerd compared television to atomic bombs and poison gas, stating, "They are modern things, but that does not mean they are desirable.
 The government has to watch for any dangers to the people, both spiritual and physical."